RobustRoundRobin/RRR/EIP-rororo.md

 Nc and Ne are geth command line parameters and all participants must agree.
 This will get us going, and likely be more convenient for early development.

+### tr = 5 seconds

+But will eventually make this either configurable or derived in some way from Nc, Ne

+### Close nodes

+The original work found the majority of block dissemination delay to be due to the initial block transmission by the leader candidate.
+Due to high out degree and number of hops.
+Having a way to configure 'network close' nodes to serve has broadcast hubs for the initial block transmission is something we would like in from the start.
+The paper makes clear this does not undermine the security properties.

+### Multiple identity queues

+Ah, maybe not at first but definitely want a path to trying this.

 ## Initialisation